-- 1. Those students who have a documented medical history of allergies are identified by the school nurse prior to the start of the school year. - 2.
-When class lists are confirmed, a letter is sent home to remind parents to review the handbook for allergy information and to provide school with the necessary medications and documentation to best care for their child. - 3.
-A master list is then compiled and distributed to all faculty, staff, administration, dining hall, bus drivers and ASP staff. - 4.
-Emergency EpiPens are manufactured and dispensed in pairs.
-We request that parents arrange to have a double supply of EpiPens, one for the classroom and one for the health room. - 5.
-It is standard practice that all emergency and medications travel with the student's teacher upon any class trip or impromptu outing.
+- 1. Those students who have a documented medical history of allergies are identified by parents and must provide this information to the school nurse prior to the start of the school year. - 2.
+Parents must review the handbook for allergy information and provide the school with the necessary medications and documentation to best care for their child. - 3.
+A master list is compiled and distributed to all faculty, staff, administration, dining hall, bus drivers and ASP staff. - 4.
+We request that parents arrange to provide the school with two EpiPens, one for the classroom and one for the health room.

-6. At the start of the school year, the school nurse trains all staff and faculty (ASP) and ancillary employees in first aid care and emergency procedure, which includes the demonstration of how to administer an EpiPen.
+- 5. It is standard practice that all emergency and medications travel with the student's teacher upon any class trip or impromptu outing. - 6.
+At the start of the school year, the school nurse endeavors to train all staff and faculty (ASP) and ancillary employees in first aid care and emergency procedure, which includes the demonstration of how to administer an EpiPen.